What is philosophy?

 What is a simple philosophy definition?

-Is Roots a replacement for philosophy books?
+Is Roots a good alternative to philosophy books?

 What is "philosophy grace" (and why do people search it)?